 To entice your clients into your photography you may at times need to offer promotions on your work.
 Creating packages and bonuses are a great idea depending upon your business.

 For example, a landscape photographer who’s selling prints at a local market may offer a 3 for 2 promo or 10 for 7.
-Either way, make sure, when you split the individual unit cost down in any promotion, that it doesn’t go below your red lines and leaves you in debt.
+Either way, make sure when you split the individual unit cost down, in any promotion, that it doesn’t go below your red lines and ends up leaving you in debt.

 Portrait photographers sometimes offer clients a low session fee to encourage them to try out the shoot in hope that when it comes to the viewing the client will spend more at the backend levelling out the costs overall.